Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 It became a centre for textiles and shoemaking until the early 1900s.
 The ex-largest insurance company, Aviva, or Norwich Union, was established in the 16th century and then proceeded to go global.

 > Norwich was relatively isolated until the railway arrived in 1846.
-It was faster to go to Amsterdam by boat than travel to London.
+It was faster to go to - before then, it was faster to travel and trade with Amsterdam by boat than it was to travel to London.

 Since then, it has had a complete revolution.
 Norwich is now the eighth most prosperous shopping location in the UK, with old-fashioned industrial buildings and factories being redeveloped and gentrified into new places such as Riverside, Castle Quarter, and Chantry Place.
 And definitely *not* Anglia Square.

-There has been a constant flow of students and academics in the area, fuelled by the UEA, which has close connections to world-renowned Cambridge Universities.
+There has been a constant flow of students and academics in the area, fuelled by the UEA, which has close connections to the world-renowned Cambridge Universitiey - both geographically and with academic links.
 The UEA also houses the John Innes Centre, which has provided global breakthroughs in the fields of biology and sciences, and Tyndall Centre for Climate Change, equally as significant.
 This has transformed the economy into a **quaternary knowledge economy**, supporting high-tech and scientific quaternary sector jobs, comparing to around 250 years ago, when it was just primary and secondary sector hub, involving large amounts of manufacturing and farm labour.

 Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
 This has continued to attract investment by transnational corporations.